Marvel fans react to reminder that Disney is leaving Netflix

 Even though the news wasn't fresh, it sparked social-media reaction, with fans debating whether the Disney/Marvel movies would be enough to make them fork out cash for the new service.

-That same fan noted that if push comes to shove, it might be Netflix that gets the boot from his budget, writing, "In my case we'll probably cancel Netflix because we never use it and anyways we already have Hulu for free because we have a (Sprint) account and we have Prime."
+That same fan noted that if push comes to shove, it might be Netflix that gets the boot, writing, "In my case we'll probably cancel Netflix because we never use it and anyways we already have Hulu for free because we have a (Sprint) account and we have Prime."

 And he's not alone.
 Wrote one user, "I've NEVER been more excited to get a streaming service as I am to get the DisneyMarvelFox streaming service.
 I'll pay happily for that one."